sampsyo/cs6120/content/blog/2025-5-13-superopt/index.md

 2. Constant folding
 3. Multiplicative identity

 As rewrite rules are applied to the expression `a * 2 / 2`, each transformation produces an equivalent form: first rewriting it as `a * (2 / 2)` using division associativity, then simplifying to `a * 1` via constant folding, and finally reducing to `a` using the multiplicative identity.
 Though the expression changes, all versions are equivalent.
-It's important to note that adding more rewrite rules, such as multiplicative commutativity or replacing `x * 2` with `x << 1`, doesn’t erase existing expressions.
+It's important to note that applying more rewrite rules, such as multiplicative commutativity or replacing `x * 2` with `x << 1`, doesn’t erase existing expressions.
 Instead, it expands the e-class by adding more equivalent expressions.
-The e-graph grows to represent several equivalent programs, giving the optimizer more options to choose from.
+The e-graph grows to represent several equivalent expressions, giving the optimizer more options to choose from.

 <img src="canonical-example-after.svg" alt="" width="33%">

 <!--- -->
 Equality saturation has found applications in compiler optimization and, recently RTL synthesis.
-The E-graphs Good (egg) library provides a fast and extensible implementation of equality saturation, enabling the use of E-graphs in more applications.
+The [E-graphs Good](https://egraphs-good.github.io/) (egg) library provides a fast and extensible implementation of equality saturation, enabling the use of E-graphs in more applications.
 <!--- -->
 The benefit of equality saturation is that it avoids the problem of finding the optimal order in which to apply optimizations (the phase-ordering problem) by encoding all possible optimizations within the e-graph.
 The catch is that a separate procedure, called *extraction*, is required to actually select the best term from the e-graph according to a user-provided cost function.